For Impressionist Jim Meskimen, The Voice Is 'A Sample Of Who We Are'

-SIMON: There are about four other stations...
+SIMON: And about four other stations in the area...

 MESKIMEN: You guys get in our heads, you know.
-Like Garrison Keiller is another one who just sort of occupies so much of our mind and so I feel like we know what he's going to say in any given second.
+Like Garrison Keiller is another one who just sort of occupies so much of our mind and so we feel like we know what he's going to say in any given second.

 SIMON: Oh my word.
 Ah, goodness gracious.

 MESKIMEN: The voice, I think, is so interesting and fun.
-And for me it's a fun thing to noodle with, the instrument in the voice.
-But I realize too it's got deeper implications because, you know, the voice is a symbol, it's a sample of who we are.
+And for me it's a fun thing to noodle with, the instrument of the voice.
+But I realize too, it's got deeper implications because, you know, the voice is a symbol, it's a sample of who we are.
 It's a personality and it has its own sort of value.
 You know, you hear a voice and like you've been laughing - it sort of evokes that person and that personality and that viewpoint.